ChemmineR-V2 Manual

 • Size distribution of clusters: cluster.sizestat

-Import Compounds
+Import of Compounds

 ## Import SD file and store as SDFset object